The 39 Steps (play): United States premiere

-The play premiered the U.S. at the Boston University Theatre, by the Huntington Theatre Company, in Boston on 19 September 2007.
+The play premiered the United States at the Boston University Theatre, by the Huntington Theatre Company, in Boston on 19 September 2007.
 Billed as Alfred Hitchcock's The 39 Steps, it opened on Broadway in a Roundabout Theatre production at the American Airlines Theatre, with previews beginning on 4 January 2008 and the official opening on 15 January 2008.
 The initial run concluded on 29 March 2008 and transferred to the Cort Theatre on 29 April 2008 and then transferred to the Helen Hayes Theatre on 21 January 2009.
 Aitken also directed the United States productions, with McKintosh designing, and Edwards transferred to these productions as Richard Hannay, the only actor from the UK cast to do so.
-The other actors in the premiere US productions were Jennifer Ferrin, Arnie Burton and Cliff Saunders.
+The other actors in the premiere American productions were Jennifer Ferrin, Arnie Burton and Cliff Saunders.
 Edwards concluded his run on 6 July 2008 and Sam Robards took over the role of Richard Hannay.

 Jeffrey Kuhn and Francesca Faridany joined the cast on 28 October 2008.
 In December 2008 it was announced that Sean Mahon would take over the role of Richard Hannay.
 The show had its final Broadway performance on 10 January 2010 after 771 performances, "the longest-running Broadway play in seven years" (according to the writer for Playbill.com).
 The 39 Steps transferred to the off-Broadway venue New World Stages, reopening on 25 March 2010.

-On 1 April 2015, performances of the play, subtly retitled "39 Steps", resumed at the Union Square Theatre with the entire original creative team, and starring Robert Petkoff as Hannay, Brittany Vicars as the women, Billy Carter as Man #1.
+On 1 April 2015, performances of the play, subtly retitled ‘39 Steps’, resumed at the Union Square Theatre with the entire original creative team, and starring Robert Petkoff as Hannay, Brittany Vicars as the women, Billy Carter as Man #1.
 Arnie Burton resumed his long-running stint as Man #2; a role he continued until the 'clock' for his tenure reached 1000 performances on 28 September 2015.
 Mark Cameron Pow replaced Arnie Burton in the role and the production continued performances until 3 January 2016, when the theatre and building were closed for repurposing of the building into creative office space and high-end retail.
-This production, produced by Douglas Denoff, ran 317 performances to 61,590 ticket holders ranging in age from 5 years to 103, and each received a trademark red nose in honor of the plays' branding "Hitchcock Made Hilarious".
-A Broadway return for this production is anticipated in 2018–2019.
+This production, by Douglas Denoff, ran 317 performances to 61,590 ticket-holders ranging in age from 5 years to 103, and each received a trademark red nose in honor of the play’s branding ‘Hitchcock Made Hilarious’.